Community Supported Small Grants Program Guidelines

 When can I apply?

-You will not be able to start a new application, update an existing or submit an application when applications are closed.
+You will not be able to start a new application, update an existing one, or submit one when the applications are closed.

 Is my client eligible?

-• Experiencing financial distress with no other funding avenues available to them,
+Experiencing financial distress (as assessed by social workers, financial counsellors or similarly qualified professional staff) with no other funding avenues available to them,

 What kinds of things are considered in this program?